nicosResearchAndDevelopment/fua.module.space/src/README.md

 >
 > - Manage a persistence store.
 (The store itself could be a manager of stores, but has the same interface.)
 > - Manage a dataset with permanently loaded types.
 (Probably read once from disk.)
+> - Use a standardized format for loading data.
+(Load scripts should also avoid to make up random terms.)
 > - Differentiate between data and types.
 > - Manage the creation of resources/nodes with the appropriate type and data.
 (Maybe with models.)
 > - Be the entrypoint for every CRUD operation on resources in the store.